asmoly/Einstein_Tile_Generator/README.md

 You can specify the seed to generate at the bottom of the program in the function "seed_to_pattern".
 The program will output the image as a file in the same directory that it is in.

 ## Credits
-Thank you to Mar Gonzalez-Franco, Eric Gonzalez, and Karan Ahuja from Google Reasearch for helping me with this project.
+Thank you to Mar Gonzalez-Franco, Eric Gonzalez, and Karan Ahuja from Google Reasearch for helping me with this project and for their guidance.

 My work was based on this paper: [An aperiodic monotile](https://cs.uwaterloo.ca/~csk/hat/) by David Smith, Joseph Samuel Myers, Craig S. Kaplan, and Chaim Goodman-Strauss.

-Smith D., Myers J., Kaplan C., & Goodman-Strauss C. (2023).
+Citation: Smith D., Myers J., Kaplan C., & Goodman-Strauss C. (2023).
 An aperiodic monotile. arXiv preprint arXiv:2303.10798.